neelsen1994/haar_cascade/README.md

 # Haar Cascade for Object Detection

-This work employs a Haar Cascade detector to identify wood logs.
-Positioned on the harvesting machine at the harvesting station, the camera captures images of wood log cross-sections triggered by their movement on the cutting belt.
-However, external factors occasionally cause false triggers, capturing images without wood logs.
-The Haar Cascade model effectively distinguishes the presence of wood logs in the images, eliminating those without wood logs from consideration.
+This work utilizes a Haar Cascade Classifier for the identification of wood logs.
+Positioned at the harvesting station, a camera is affixed to the harvesting machine, capturing images of the wood log cross-section whenever it aligns with the lens.
+The camera activation is synchronized with the movement of logs on the cutting belt.
+However, external factors occasionally lead to false triggers, resulting in the capture of images without wood logs.
+The Haar Cascade model is employed to discern the presence of wood logs in the images, effectively filtering out those without wood logs.

 In this project, we implement a Haar Cascade using OpenCV.
 This is a machine-learning object detection method used to identify objects in images or video.
 It is based on the Haar Wavelet technique, which is a mathematical concept used in signal processing.
 The Haar Cascade is particularly popular for detecting faces in images.